-The following discussion and analysis of the operations, results, and financial position of Silver Wolf Exploration Ltd. (the "Company" or "Silver Wolf") should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2024, which are prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the notes thereto.
+The following discussion and analysis of the operations, results, and financial position of Silver Wolf Exploration Ltd. (the "Company" or "Silver Wolf") should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2025, and the audited consolidated financial statements for the year ended December 31, 2024, which are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and the notes thereto.

-This Management Discussion and Analysis ("MD&A") is dated April 29, 2025, and discloses specified information up to that date.
+This Management Discussion and Analysis ("MD&A") is dated May 29, 2025, and discloses specified information up to that date.
 Silver Wolf is classified as a "venture issuer" for the purposes of National Instrument 51-102.